 The Modernized Disclosure Requirements introduce new Companion Policy guidance specific to disclosure in technical reports.
-This is the first time the CSA will offer guidance on the Form, which we expect will provide significant assistance to qualified persons who author technical reports.
+This is the first time the CSA will offer extensive guidance on the Form in the Companion Policy, which we expect will provide significant assistance to qualified persons who author technical reports.